It’s time for that age old debate – what is the difference between tourist and traveller? For me, it all comes down to one very important thing.

-I had ambiguous feelings about the difference between tourists and travellers – the problem being that the more I travelled, the smaller the differences became.
-But the one difference I could still latch on to was that tourists went on holidays while travellers did something else.
-They travelled.
+I had ambiguous feelings about the difference between tourists and travelers – the problem being that the more I traveled, the smaller the differences became.
+But the one difference I could still latch on to was that tourists went on holidays while travelers did something else.
+They traveled.

-Travellers care about the culture and societies they are visiting; travellers care about the people they are meeting, both locals and foreigners alike; travellers care about the way they travel, they want to discover and explore.
+Travellers care about the culture and societies they are visiting.
+Travellers care about the people they are meeting, both locals and foreigners alike.
+Travellers care about the way they travel, they want to discover and explore but in a sustainable way.
 Travellers just care.

-A lot of people argue one of the main fundamental differences between travellers and tourists is education – that travellers use travelling as an educational experience, to learn about themselves as much as about their surroundings, whereas tourists use travelling as an escapism, a way to forget about themselves as much as the surroundings they’ve left behind.
+A lot of people argue one of the main fundamental differences between a traveller and tourist is education.
+Not in your own personal education, but the education of travelling.
+People use travelling as a way to learn about themselves as much as about their surroundings, whereas tourists use travelling as an escapism, a way to forget about themselves as much as the surroundings they’ve left behind.